 Best Practice: Because multiple stakeholders are involved in civil registration, vital statistics, and identity management systems, it is important to have a coordinating mechanism for their activities.
-Close coordination and collaboration across government agencies facilitates accurate, timely and updated information across databases; aids production of timely and accurate statistics; avoids duplication, errors, or omissions; ensures concepts, definitions, and classifications are consistent nationally, and helps align system processes.
-This could take the form of an interagency committee, comprising staff members of the agencies involved in the CRVSID systems, which meets at regularly to discuss matters affecting the agencies.
-Coordination methods may also be included in legislation (for example, empowering a single government agency to coordinate the activities of CRVSID stakeholders and obliging stakeholders to collaborate with the coordinating entity).
-Any coordinating mechanism should be established on a permanent basis, have clearly defined membership and terms-of-reference, and meet regularly.
-The coordination is accurate to the process of the coordination of
+Close coordination and collaboration across government agencies facilitates accurate, timely and updated information across databases; aids production of timely and accurate statistics; avoids duplication, errors, or omissions; ensures concepts, definitions, and classifications are consistent nationally, and helps align system processes.14 This could take the form of an interagency committee, comprising staff members of the agencies involved in the CRVSID systems, which meets at regularly to discuss matters affecting the agencies.15 Coordination methods may also be included in legislation (for example, empowering a single government agency to coordinate the activities of CRVSID stakeholders and obliging stakeholders to collaborate with the coordinating entity).
+Any coordinating mechanism should be established on a permanent basis, have clearly defined membership and terms-of-reference, and meet regularly.16